Making a Career Choice

 - In order to achieve your career goal, you’ll need a strategy…that is, steps that will lead you to the goal post.
 Learn how to develop a career plan to get you there.

-- Become employed in your chosen career by gaining the know-how of networking, resumes writing, interviewing and the job getting process.
+- With work readiness you can learn how to become employed in your chosen career by gaining the know-how of networking, resumes writing, interviewing and the job getting process.

-Most important, on your way to deciding on a career or major, don't forget to use all the resources that are available through CCRI: Career Development Services, MyCCRI, Student Services, Job and Internship Office, Library, CCRI Catalogue, Campus Clubs and Organizations, and still more.
+Most important, on your way to deciding on a career or major, don't forget to use all the resources that are available through CCRI: Career Planning, MyCCRI, Student Services, Job and Internship Office, Library, CCRI Catalogue, Campus Clubs and Organizations, and still more.
 Good luck to you in your career search!